-Students and faculty share the responsibility for locating preceptorship sites.
+Some specialties have a required preceptorship; students and faculty share the responsibility for locating preceptorship sites.
 Guidelines for selecting an appropriate site are available from the Specialty Director.
 Students register for a preceptorship at the beginning of the semester.

-Thesis/Master's Project
+Thesis / Master's Project

-Students are required to register for thesis or master's project credit each semester from the time of committee/adviser selection until final approval of the completed thesis/project.
+Students are required to register for thesis or master's project credit each semester from the time of committee and adviser selection until final approval of the completed thesis or project.
 Students who fail to register each semester will automatically be withdrawn from the University and will have to reapply for admission.

-Students completing a thesis are expected to have it published by having it microfilmed.
-A fee is charged for the microfilming service.
+Students completing a thesis are expected to have it published.
+A \$30.

+fee is charged for binding.

-Students who enter with a B.S.N. are required to complete their thesis/master's project within six years of registering for their first course.
-Students who enter through the bridge (M.S.N./M.E.O.) program are required to complete their thesis/master's project within eight years of registering for their first course.
+Students who enter with a B.S.N. are required to complete their thesis or master's project within six years of registering for their first course.
+Students who enter through the Bridge (M.S.N./M.E.O.) program are required to complete their thesis or master's project within eight years of their first registration.